 The software dovetails with the hardware - and we're now at a level where Android and this mid-range Qualcomm hardware gives an experience which is, on a day-to-day basis, not far removed from that of a flagship phone.
 The exceptions are with small details: the camera being a little slow to open, and the keyboard being a little slower, too.
 Otherwise, from daily emailing and calls, through to social media and smart home control, there's very little compromise in this mid-range handset.

-We have found one bug, however, which we've told HMD Global about: we've seen the 7 Plus reboot, unwantedly, when connected to weak Wi-Fi networks.
+There have been some reported bugs, however.
+We've seen the 7 Plus reboot when connected to weak Wi-Fi networks.
 The phone is absolutely stable on a cellular connection, but has rebooted when asked to connect to a weak Wi-Fi network.
-We felt it important to share those findings as we know it has affected others - and hopefully a rapid update will correct it.
+We know it has affected others and on revisiting the phone it appears to have been corrected, as a week's worth of use a month after we originally reviewed the phone, all was well.
+We've also heard of some touchscreen problems, but we've seen none ourselves.

 The Nokia 7 Plus is one of Nokia's biggest phones, physically.
 And, arguably, one of its most important phones.
 It's positioned towards the middle of Nokia's pack, offering a little more than the Nokia 6.1, but not reaching up to the flagship Nokia 8 grade.